The northern Croatian region of Istria is a heart-shaped peninsula that offers access to both the seaside and hinterland.

 Završje is the most interesting and picturesque hilltop town of Istria.
 Although the town is quite big in comparison to other towns, it’s mostly abandoned.
 The majority of the houses are covered in wall climbing ivy.
 There is also a leaning bell tower, and a local inn where you can enjoy tasty homemade Croatian delicacies.

 Call us today for expert advice on your dream trip to Croatia: 020 8004 2345.
-We also offer a fantastic range of bespoke Croatia activity holidays.
+Visit Istria on a bespoke Croatia Multi Centre Holiday.

 Copyright © 2019 Unforgettable Croatia.
 All rights reserved